Agios Petros, Arcadia

 Agios Petros (Άγιος Πέτρος) is a mountain village and a community in the municipality of North Kynouria in southeastern Arcadia, Greece.
 It is considered a traditional settlement.
-In 2011 its population was 675 for the village and 717 for the community, which includes the village Xirokampi and the Malevi monastery.
+The community includes the village Xirokampi and the Malevi Monastery.
 It is situated in the northern part of the Parnon mountains, at about 950 m elevation.
 It is 3 km south of Elatos, 5 km east of Vourvoura, 6 km northeast of Karyes (Laconia), 18 km southwest of Astros and 26 km southeast of Tripoli.